AryanTommer/OFFICEappstore/docs/prodinstalldocker.rst

 Deploying the Image
 ===================

-Upload the **nextcloudappstore.tar.gz** archive onto your production server.
+Upload the **TechKiteOFFICEappstore.tar.gz** archive onto your production server.

 Initial Setup